mwufi/StackNN/README.md

+![neural stack](/assets/figure_1.jpg)

 # StackNN
-A PyTorch implementation of differentiable stacks for use in neural networks.
+A PyTorch implementation of differentiable stacks.
 Inspired by https://arxiv.org/pdf/1506.02516.pdf.
-![neural stack](/assets/figure_1.jpg)

 ## How to use

-To train the stack model
-on various tasks, here is what you need to know:
+To train the stack model on various tasks, here is what you need to know:

 * stack.py implements the stack data structure.
 * model.py implements a feed-forward controller network.
 You should